 With time, most women adjust to this new information.
 Additionally, many are pleased that although it does not change their own diagnosis, there's important information available for other family members.

 What's the impact on my treatment?

-There's ongoing research into new treatment options for women with ovarian cancer who carry known mutations in the BRCA1 or BRCA2 gene.
-You can find out more about this research by visiting our clinical trials centre.
-Studies indicate that the prognosis (prediction of how your ovarian cancer might change in the future) for BRCA1 or BRCA2 carriers may be better than for those with no gene mutation because carriers have an increased responsive to specific therapies.
-We talk more about the impact of having a BRCA1 or BRCA2 gene mutation on your treatment in our Genetic testing guide [PDF].
+There's ongoing research and clinical trials into new treatment options for women with ovarian cancer who carry known mutations in the BRCA1 or BRCA2 gene.
+Studies indicate that the prognosis (prediction of how your ovarian cancer might change in the future) for BRCA1 or BRCA2 carriers may be better than for those with no gene mutation because carriers have an increased responsiveness to specific therapies.
+We talk more about the impact of having a BRCA1 or BRCA2 gene mutation on your treatment in our genetic testing guide [PDF].

 My sister pointed out that now she can be monitored and will not have to go through the same as me.

 It's important for you and your loved ones to remember that they can't control the genes you inherit from your parents or the ones you pass on to your children.

 I felt a bit guilty that I could have passed this on to my children, but you can't choose what genes you pass on.

 You'll have the option of a follow up appointment with your local clinical genetics service to further discuss how you are feeling and the impact the result can have on you and your family.
 They will be able to provide you with further information and direct you to where you can access further support.